ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 find_offset.py - Estimate the frame offset between movies from different cameras.

-find_peaks_std.py - Configuration functions for multiplane fitting using the 3D-DAOSTORM approach to peak finding.
+find_peaks_std.py - Configuration functions for multiplane peak finding and fitting using the Spliner, Pupil Function or PSF FFT PSF models.

+find_peaks_std_dao.py - Configuration functions for multiplane peak finding and fitting using Gaussians (2D, variable width).

 fitting_mp.py - sa_library.fitting sub-classed for multiple planes,
    this does the peak finding and fitting.